scottbez1/smartknob/README.md

 **How much does it cost?**

 I wish I could tell you now, but I don't actually know off the top of my head.
-Check back soon - I've only built 1 so far, which was the result of a bunch of tinkering and prototyping over an extended period, so I don't have all the expenses tallied up yet.
-Certainly less than $200 in parts, and maybe closer to $100?
+Check back soon - I've only built a few so far, which was the result of a bunch of tinkering and prototyping over an extended period, so I don't have all the expenses tallied up yet.
+Probably less than $200 in parts?
+But some items have gotten more expensive, and you may be limited by minimum order quantities or shipping charges from multiple separate suppliers.

 **Does it work with XYZ?**

-Not yet.
+Not yet, regardless of whatever "XYZ" you're thinking of.
 So far I've only implemented enough firmware for the demo shown in the video, so you can't actually use it for anything productive yet.
 The basic detent configuration API is there, but not much else.
 Lots of firmware work remains to be done.
-If you build one, I'd love your help adding support for XYZ though!
+If you build one, I'd love your help adding support for "XYZ" though!

 **Can I buy one as a kit or already assembled?**